Stichting-CROW/dashboarddeelmobiliteit-datakwaliteit/provider/DeelfietsNederland.md

 ### Include all vehicle data

+Deelfiets Nederland is active in Zwolle, Kampen, Groningen en Friesland.

-At the moment only data of X is included.
+At the moment only data of Zwolle en Kampen is included.
 The operator should include data of all their vehicles.

 ### Add vehicle type & propulsion type